- Branch - Home

 We do not collect extra information about our visitors from other sources, such as public records or bodies, or private organisations.

-If we wish to use your personal data for a new purpose, other than for which it was originally supplied, we will ask you first.
+If we wish to use your personal data for a new purpose, other than for which it was originally supplied, we will request your consent.
 We take seriously the trust you place in us.

 Unless we have your prior consent, we will ensure so far as is possible that your personal data will not be disclosed to other organisations, institutions and authorities outside of The Branch unless required by law.
 We will not sell, rent or lease your personal data to others.